-- What is ROMI?
+- What is Return on (Incremental) Marketing Investment?

 - State of the Practice

+- Lessons from the Quality Movement

 - Role of Standards and Standardized Measures

 - Three Types of ROMI and Measurement

 - An Audit Process for Selecting and Linking Marketing Metrics to Financial Performance

 - Summary

-What is ROMI?
+What is Return on Marketing Investment?

-...defined as the revenue (or margin) generated by a marketing program divided by the cost of that program at a given risk level.
+...defined as the (incremental) revenue (or margin) generated by a marketing program divided by the cost of that program at a given risk level.